Malcolm Gladwell

-Malcolm Timothy Gladwell (born 3 September 1963) is a Canadian journalist, author, and public speaker.
+Malcolm Timothy Gladwell (born September 3, 1963) is a British-Canadian journalist, author, and public speaker.
 He has been a staff writer for The New Yorker since 1996.
 He has published eight books.
 He is also the host of the podcast Revisionist History and co-founder of the podcast company Pushkin Industries.

 Gladwell's writings often deal with the unexpected implications of research in the social sciences, such as sociology and psychology, and make frequent and extended use of academic work.
 Gladwell was appointed to the Order of Canada in 2011.

 Early life and education

 Gladwell was born in Fareham, Hampshire, in England.
 His mother Joyce (née Nation) Gladwell, is a Jamaican psychotherapist.
 His father, Graham Gladwell, was a mathematics professor from Kent, England.
 When he was six his family moved from Southampton to the Mennonite community of Elmira, Ontario, Canada.
 He has two brothers.
 Throughout his childhood, Malcolm lived in rural Ontario Mennonite country, where he attended a Mennonite church.
 Research done by historian Henry Louis Gates Jr. revealed that one of Gladwell's maternal ancestors was a Jamaican free woman of colour (mixed black and white) who was a slaveowner.
 His great-great-great-grandmother was of Igbo ethnicity from Nigeria.
-In the epilogue of his 2008 book Outliers he describes many lucky circumstances that came to his family over the course of several generations, contributing to his path towards success.
+In the epilogue of his 2008 book Outliers he describes many lucky circumstances that came to his family over the course of several generations, contributing to his path toward success.
 Gladwell has said that his mother is his role model as a writer.

 Gladwell's father noted that Malcolm was an unusually single-minded and ambitious boy.
 When Malcolm was 11, his father, a professor of mathematics and engineering at the University of Waterloo, allowed his son to wander around the offices at his university, which developed Malcolm's interest in reading and libraries.
 In the spring of 1982, Gladwell interned with the National Journalism Center in Washington, D.C.
 He graduated with a bachelor's degree in history from Trinity College at the University of Toronto in 1984.